Danny Care: 2008–2010

-At the end of the season Care was part of the England squad which travelled to Australia and New Zealand for a 5-game tour including 2 Tests against Australia but before the tour party left England played against the Barbarians at Twickenham in a "non-cap" game.
+At the end of the season, Care was part of the England squad which travelled to Australia and New Zealand for a 5-game tour including 2 Tests against Australia but before the tour party left England played against the Barbarians at Twickenham in a "non-cap" game.
 Care started the game which England won 35–26.

-In Australia Care started the 1st Test against Australia in Perth which Australia won 27–17.
+In Australia, Care started the 1st Test against Australia in Perth which Australia won 27–17.
 England's poor performance in the game attracted significant criticism and Care was replaced by Ben Youngs for the 2nd Test one week later in Sydney.
-England narrowly won the 2nd Test 21–20 to tie the Test series 1 game all with Care coming off the bench after 66 minutes with England just 1 point ahead to help guide the team to a famous victory, only the 3rd time England had beaten Australia in Australia.
+England won the 2nd Test 21–20 to tie the Test series 1 game all with Care coming off the bench after 66 minutes.

-After the Australian leg of the tour England moved on to New Zealand to play against New Zealand Maori in Napier in a "non-cap" game as part of the centenary celebrations for Maori rugby.
-Care started the game and scored a try late in the 1st half to help England to a 28–17 lead at half-time but England failed to capitalise on that lead and lost the game 35–28.
+After the Australian leg of the tour, England moved on to New Zealand to play against New Zealand Māori in Napier in a "non-cap" game as part of the centenary celebrations for Maori rugby.
+Care started the game and scored a try late in the 1st half, but England lost the game 35–28.

-In July 2010 Care was named in the England Elite Player Squad for the forthcoming season.
-At the same time, in the July edition of Company magazine Care was nominated at 11th in the list of "the 50 sexiest single men in the UK".
-In August 2010 Care agreed a 2-year contract extension with Harlequins, committing himself to the club until June 2013.
-In October 2010, Care visited Wallington County Grammar School to attend the Sports Hall opening.